Vision

 Belonging Statement

 Every human being is fearfully and wonderfully made in God’s image, reflecting the resemblance of God in unique and marvelous ways.
 Every person ― inclusive of race, ethnicity, age, gender, sexual orientation, economic or immigration status, physical or intellectual ability, education or faith history ― is unconditionally deserving of dignity, belonging, and the fullness of God’s love in our community.
-Come as you are as we discover the Way of Jesus and join God’s movement of flourishing in the world together.
+Join us as we live communally rooted in the love of God, growing in the way of Jesus.

 (Genesis 1:27, Psalm 139:14, Romans 8:38-39)